 Pro-Tip For Paw-Parents🐾

 For extra hydration, add some Bone Broth to your pup’s regular meal.
 It serves as a yummy topper for fussy eaters and is also great for joint support.
-I recommend trying Sara’s Chicken Blend Bone Broth from HUFT or Chicken Bone Broth from Goofy Tails.
-Both are highly nutritious and well-loved by my dogs.
+I recommend trying Chicken Bone Broth from Goofy Tails.
+It’s highly nutritious and well-loved by my dogs.

 5. Pumpkin: Digestive Health Superfood

-If your pup has a sensitive stomach, light, hydrating, and easy-to-digest pumpkin is the best superfood to add to your dog’s diet.
-Due to their high fiber content, pumpkins are a quick fix for diarrhea and constipation problems that frequently occur as the heat rises.
+If your pup has a sensitive stomach, light, hydrating, and easy-to-digest pumpkin is the best hydrating superfood to add to your dog’s diet.
+It is great prebiotic food with high fiber content.
+Being gut friendly, pumpkins are a quick fix for diarrhea and constipation problems that frequently occur as the heat rises.

 How To Feed Your Dog Pumpkin The Right Way